elemarmar/infinity-scroll/README.md

 Show the loader only for the first fetch -> we add the hidden attribute to the loader element once the images are loaded

+Taking care of performance:

+We make count 5 first time for slow internet connection but once the first load, we set count again to 30

+- [ ] Fix Readme
+- [ ] Apply effects to images (blur, color based on the pic's color?)

 ----